sundaycake/recipes/_recipes/chocolate-molten-lava-cake.md

 - If using cocoa powder, use:
   1. 23 g cocoa powder
   2. 37 g granulated sugar
-  3. 5 tablespoons of butter in addition
+  3. 5 tablespoons butter in addition

 ## Instructions
 1. Preheat oven to 350 degrees F